-The types of species present in 2007 were nearly identical to the species observed in 2006.
-ENSR biologists noted that overall abundance in 2007 appeared to be higher than previous years, although numbers of organisms present was not quantified.
+The types of species present in 2008 were nearly identical to the species observed in 2006 and 2007.
+ENSR biologists noted that overall abundance in 2008 appeared lower than 2007, although numbers of organisms present was not quantified.
+Invertebrate abundance appeared to be similar to 2006.
 Most of the invertebrate taxa found in Lake Whitney were tolerant of impacted environments and/or opportunistic species (e.g., pulmonate snails; sowbugs, and scuds such as Gammarus).
 Lack of large-bodied invertebrate taxa in Lake Whitney suggests possible strong predation by fish.
 With a depressed zooplankton community, invertebrates may represent a large portion of the prey available for the fish community.
 In particular, common carp (abundant in Upper Lake Whitney) is known to cause drastic reductions in invertebrate densities.
-Accordingly, total macroinvertebrate species diversity was relatively low in 2007.
-Taxonomic richness in 2007 (11) was lower than in 2006, 2005 (14), 2004 (18) or 2000 (26), however, the same taxa were most abundant in all years.
+Accordingly, total macroinvertebrate species diversity was relatively low in 2008.
+Taxonomic richness in 2008 (12) was higher than in 2007 (11), but lower than in 2006 (13), 2005 (14), 2004 (18) or 2000 (26), however, the same taxa were most abundant in all years.